HEALTH CONCERNS

 If you have lower than normal levels of estrogen circulating, you might find yourself not feeling as satisfied after a meal.
 This is because of the impact estrogen has on leptin, your satiety hormone.
 Leptin is released by circulating fat tissue and tells your brain that you’ve had enough to eat.
 The more leptin you have circulating in your system, the more satiated you’ll feel (and less compelled you’ll be to grab that second or third bowl of popcorn.)

 Testosterone, the main sex hormone found in men, has also been shown to have an inverse effect on leptin concentration.
 This means that as testosterone levels increase, leptin decreases.
-Elevated testosterone, due to everything from regularly missed periods, PCOS, or chronic stress, can cause a steep uptick in hunger and subsequent weight gain.
+Elevated testosterone in women, due to everything from regularly missed periods, PCOS, or chronic stress, can cause a steep uptick in hunger and subsequent weight gain.

 Your gameplan: